danabr75/rails_json_serializer/README.md

 In addition to the User object having the class and instance `serializer` method, it will now also have the `tiny_serializer` methods as well.
 ## Skip eagerloading
 Can optionally use a `skip_serializer_includes` option on serializers to skip eagerloading.
+If you're using eagerloading to filter out associations on an object, then you're definitely going to want to skip the eagerloading on the serializer.
 `User.first.serializer({skip_eager_loading: true})`
 or
 `User.serializer({skip_eager_loading: true})`